It isn’t junk!” Albert snapped.

-Albert looked at her and cursed silently, as he felt himself beginning to well up.
+Albert looked at her and cursed, as he welled up.
 “You’re alright, love.”
 He croaked out, before limping away to buy cream style sweetcorn.

 After Albert had finished his shopping, he sat down on a bench.

-Albert’s phone started ringing furiously and he rummaged through his pockets to find it.
+Albert’s phone rang and he rummaged through his pockets.

 “How do you answer this damned thing?”
-He asked, before figuring out how.
+He asked, before pressing a button.

 “Hey granddad.
 I’ve got a problem.”

-“Gilly’s starting nursery tomorrow and she’s supposed to bring a soft toy with her, but we can’t find anything suitable and Gilly’s really upset and I just feel terrible.”
+“Gilly’s starting nursery tomorrow and she’s supposed to bring a soft toy with her, but we can’t find anything suitable and Gilly’s crying.
+I feel awful.”